jdhenke/celestrium/doc/paper.md

 LinkDistribution
 * provides a variably smoothed PDF of the distribution of link strengths.
-* A slider on the PDF filters links, only weights above that threshold visible on the graph.
+* A slider on the PDF filters links, such that only links with weight about the threshold are visible on the graph.

 NodeSearch
 * Provides an input box to add a single node to the graph